 Your takeaway?
 Almost anyone can join a credit union.
 You might realize you are eligible to join many and not just one.

 You can even ask family members if they belong to a credit union.
-Influenced about my pro-credit union ways, a friend of mine asked her sister if she was a member of a credit union.
+Influenced my pro-credit union ways, a friend of mine asked her sister if she was a member of a credit union.
 My friend became a member of her sister’s credit union and was recently approved for a mortgage.